-Towing a camper trailer with an electric vehicle is a relatively new opportunity.
-The Tesla Model X is the first EV that I am aware to be offered with a factory installed towing package option that includes a 2” hitch capable of towing a camper trailer with a weight up to 5,000 lbs (with stock 20” tires) and a tongue weight not to exceed 500 lbs.
-The lightweight 1,700 lb (empty) Safari Condo Alto is well below those parameters.
+Towing a camper trailer with an electric vehicle is a relatively new phenomenon.
+The Tesla Model X is the first EV that I am aware of to be offered with a factory installed towing package option that includes a 2” hitch capable of towing a camper trailer with a weight up to 5,000 lbs and a tongue weight not to exceed 500 lbs (with the stock 20” tires, less with the optional 22”).
+The lightweight 1,700 lb (empty) Safari Condo Alto that I tow is well below those parameters.

 You also need a hitch ball (not supplied by Tesla with the towing package option) which connects to the car’s hitch receiver; the trailer tongue attaches to the ball.
 I opted to purchase the Weigh Safe hitch ball because it has a built in scale that shows the tongue weight.

 The scale is not as easy to read as it could be; if the gauge needle was just a few millimeters longer it would touch the scale markers.
 This photo shows an indicated weight of almost 300 lbs when hitched up to my Alto trailer that was loaded up for a trip.
 I estimated the trailer weighed about 2,300 lbs.

 Note about measuring tongue weight: the car and trailer need to be level for accurate measurements.

 The Weigh Safe is certainly more costly than a standard hitch ball, but having the correct tongue weight is a critical safety parameter when towing; it should be between 10% to 15% of the total (loaded) trailer weight.
 If the tongue weight is too low the trailer can sway uncontrollably; too high a weight and the tow vehicle’s handling can be compromised.